alexanderlazutkin/DEZC2025proj/README.md

 ## Intro
 The main goal of the project is to evaluate crime statistics in the UK and the most criminal regions and types of crime.
-In the future, it is planned to develop the project.
-Using the Police UK (Home | data.police.uk) extract the data related to street-level crime and outcome data as well as the nearest police stations.
+In the future, it is planned to develop the project with MoterDuck Using the Police UK (Home | data.police.uk) extract the data related to street-level crime and outcome data as well as the nearest police stations.

 ### Data source info